shivam0921/Amazon_Vine_Analysis/README.md

 ## Results ##

-The results can be reviewed in the ipynp file located [link to results](https://github.com/shivam0921/Amazon_Vine_Analysis/blob/main/Vine_Review_Analysis.ipynb)
+TheCode and Results can be Found: [Code and Results](https://github.com/shivam0921/Amazon_Vine_Analysis/blob/main/Vine_Review_Analysis.ipynb)

 * **How many Vine reviews and non-Vine reviews were there?**